Polystyrene Repeat Unit and Properties

 Ans.
 They both have different manufacturing processes.
 Polystyrene is manufactured through an extrusion process.
 The process includes melting together the plastic resin and other ingredients.
 The formed liquid is then continuously extruded through a die and expands during a cooling process.
-That produces a closed-cell rigid insulation
+That produces closed-cell rigid insulation.

-Talking about expanded polystyrene, it is manufactured by a mold to keep small foam beads.
-Then heat and stem will be applied to the mold which will cause the small beads to expand and join together.
+Talking about expanded polystyrene is manufactured by a mold to keep small foam beads.
+Then heat and stem will be applied to the mold, which will cause the small beads to expand and join together.

 3. What are the disadvantages of Polystyrene?